deathworlders/online/content/book/deathworlders/chapter-08-alternatives.md

 Beside him, Darragh laughed.
 “Told you our space pirate lass couldn’t resist that one!” he gloated.

 Kirk chirruped a half-hearted, nervous laugh with him.
-“Just... be sure that she gets that letter.” he said.
+“Just...be sure that she gets that letter.” he said.
 "A lot is depending on you, Darragh."

 “Aye, I will… hey, I’ll miss you, Kirk.
 You’ve been good to us.”